JohnnyOak85/Tales-of-Murwelgrave/README.md

 It also assumes these files exist within the database:
 - `ranks.json` -> the name of a role with it's corresponding upgrade.
 Eg. {"role1": "role2"}
 - `raffle.json` -> A string array filled with random words of your choice.
 - `areas` -> A folder containing json files with arrays of Monster type objects.
+The names of the file must coincide with existing channels.

 ## Commands